gsbdarc/rf_bootcamp_2025/docs/day2.md

 This shows all the places Python looks for things that get installed.
 Compare this with Python on your terminal. -->

+### Whiteboarding

+All this path and version stuff is important for reproducibility.
+Let's take a beat to think through what reproducibility means in research.

 ### Exercise 3: Creating a Python Virtual Environment